elysiajs/documentation/docs/tutorial.md

 	- 4.4 We append `secret` to cookie to add hash attacker from tampering with the cookie

 ::: tip
-As we are using an in-memory store, the data are wipe out every reload or everytime we edit the code.
+As we are using an in-memory store, the data are wipe out every reload or every time we edit the code.

 We will fix that in the later part of the tutorial.
 :::